To Donate to the Project Please go to:

 When we started this project, it was only to save the images of Lunar Orbiter’s II and III.
 However, in 2011 NASA asked us how much it would cost to complete all five orbiters.
 We estimated $400,000.
-NASA provided $300,000 of this, leaving a gap of $100,000.
+NASA provided $300,000 of this, which we spent capturing the data from the tapes Lunar Orbiter I, IV, and V, leaving a gap of $100,000 to finish processing the images.
 This is why we ask for your support in our crowdfunding effort, to complete this task.
 These images, provided on the SSERVI website, will be free to the public with no copyright.
 The American taxpayer paid for this effort and even though our company has also contributed materially to the effort and we are extending this through your generous donations through crowdfunding, we want this to be provided free of charge, or any intellectual property right restrictions.

 NASA had stored these original analog data tapes for over four decades, but if it were not for our project and former NASA archivist Nancy Evan’s preservation of the tape drives in her barn, this archive at its best quality would be lost to history.
 Following is a description of the Lunar Orbiters, their camera, the images and what we are doing to preserve this legacy of the early Apollo program.